inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 But for most purposes, the relevant question to ask isn't "is it possible to represent `__` with `__`".
 Often the answer is yes[^2], but it's still not a good idea.

 1. There are plenty of things that are perfectly *possible*, but they are *painful* when all you have is a CFG.
-2. It might not be *that* painful, but you want an AST that is robust for future changes in minor wordings.
+2. It might not be *that* painful, but you want an AST that is robust for minor changes.
 3. You want multiple languages to have the same ASTs.

 I feel like number 3 is the most commonly pitched thing about GF.
 But points 1 and 2 are relevant even if you only want to work on one language, even if that language is English, and even if you aren't using the Resource Grammar Library.[^3]